-Use a storage fixture for both functionality and added elegance.
+Use a storage bench or medicine cabinet for both functionality and added elegance.
 Wood is a popular choice for cabinets or shelving units.
 This versatile material adds warmth and glow that will only benefit your relaxing hideaway.
-Plus, it balance outs the cooler elements of marble, glass and tile that are typically found in a bathroom.
+Plus, it balances outs the cooler elements of marble, glass and tile that are typically found in a bathroom.

 Add art pieces

 Whether it’s on the back of the toilet, on top of a cabinet or sitting on your sink, accent pieces add an artistic flair to your sanctuary.
 Select hanging wall art or sculpture that reflects the elements of the outdoors, like leaves or metals, to bring natural harmony into your bathroom.

 Accent lights highlight art pieces displayed in the bathroom, or they can serve as decor all on their own.
 For example, place lanterns wherever there’s an open surface for a glowing and nautical ambiance.
 To add a more sophisticated element to the space, place a chandelier or a small hanging light either in the center of the room or above the bathtub.
 However, with larger rooms, you made need a few of these fixtures for adequate lighting.